waletaiwo/Infra/README.md

 # Infra

-Deploy an AWS infrastructure with Terraform and manage resources with Ansible
+To deploy an AWS infrastructure with Terraform and manage resources with Ansible